moosh3/ispa/README.md

 ```

 That imports all models automatically for you; comes in handy.
 If the ispa container ever stops, you can use `docker logs ispa`, which outputs all logging information from `STDOUT`.

-## Building

-Whenever a change in requirements is made, run the `build.sh` script to get a fresh start.
-It rebuilds all things docker related, but does not start anything.

 ## Trello workflow